Simplicity smart storage

 Great Ormond Street DRIVE is quite a unique little project.
 Their aim is to be the first digital hospital in the UK, and their vision is of a space that is as futuristic as possible.
 With the latest technology – not just for show but as part of a working office as well.

-Our involvement came from a conversation with the architect.
+Our involvement came from a conversation with the interior architect, PENSON.
 They asked, ‘Can you gain access to lockers via a mobile?’ – with Simplicity you can.
 So, before they even told us about DRIVE we already felt Simplicity might be the right choice.

 Empowering our clients